-It is protocol to be clean-shaven when dressing in Army uniform unless the permission of the commanding officer is obtained.
+It is protocol to be clean-shaven when dressing in British Army uniform, unless the permission of the commanding officer is obtained.

 Otherwise, there are only a few exceptions in the Army which allow for servicemen to have a beard, such as skin complaints or for religious reasons.

 The service's policy on dress regulations, including facial hair, is, however, "routinely" reviewed, according to an officer speaking in 2018.

 Meanwhile, it was confirmed in 2019 that Royal Air Force personnel would be allowed to grow beards for the first time in 101 years, bringing the service into line with the Royal Navy.

 Some of the only Army roles allowed a beard on parade include Pioneer Sergeants, Drum Majors, Pipe Majors, Bugle Majors and Goat Majors.

 The Pioneer Sergeant is one of the few positions within the British Army allowed to have a beard when on parade.

 Pioneer Sergeants have existed since the 1700s.
 The tradition began when every British infantry company had one 'pioneer' who would march in front of the regiment.